Difference between revisions of "David Parirenyatwa" - Pindula

 Service / Career

-Deputy Minister of Health and Child Welfare until he was appointed, substantive.
+Deputy Minister of the Ministry of Health and Child Care until he was appointed, substantive.
 (He was effective Minister before, due to Stamp's illness)

-August 2002 to 2009 - Minister of Health and Child Welfare (replaced the ill Timothy Stamps).
+August 2002 to 2009 - Minister of the Ministry of Health and Child Care (replaced the ill Timothy Stamps).

 10 September 2013 - After Robert Mugabe's re-election, appointed as Minister of Health